devluxor/buzzle/README.md

 | Ringo    | 123      |

 These sample users have created boards, posted messages on them, sent or being sent private messages, etc.
-I encourage the reader to create a new user account and interact with them, or to log in with any of these accounts's credentials and explore the possibilities of the application.
+I encourage the reader to create a new user account and interact with them, or to log in with any of these accounts' credentials and explore the possibilities of the application.

 To start the app, execute the following command on the terminal, inside the main `buzzle/` directory: